-5.2.6.1 Welding Procedure Specification (WPS) shall be prepared for all welding procedures covered by the present Section and subject to approval in accordance with the Register requirements.
-Welding Procedure Specification shall provide that all the specified requirements can be fulfilled.

-5.2.6.2 Welding Procedure Specification shall as minimum contain the following information:
+- 5.2.6.1 Welding Procedure Specification (WPS) shall be prepared for all welding procedures covered by the present Section and subject to approval in accordance with the Register requirements.
+Welding Procedure Specification shall provide that all the specified requirements can be fulfilled. - 5.2.6.2 Welding Procedure Specification shall as minimum contain the following information:

-base metal grade according to the Register classification, design category of a pipeline;
+base metal grade in compliance with the Rules requirements and the pipeline class;

-pipe diameter and wall thickness (or range);

-edge preparation and welded join configuration, including tolerances;
+- pipe diameter and wall thickness (or range); - edge preparation and welded join configuration, including tolerances; - welding procedure; - number and location of welders; - welding consumables (approved by the Register);

-welding procedure;

-number and location of welders;

-welding consumables (approved by the Register);

-gas mixture and flow rate;

-welding rod / wire diameter;

-quantity of filler wire and flux;
+gas mixture and flow rate; welding rod / wire diameter; quantity of filler wire and flux;